 - a few chopped coriander leaves (dhania patta) for garnishing, - optional

-- rock salt or regular salt as required
+- rock salt (edible and food grade) or regular salt as required

 - Peel, rinse and chop the carrots (gajar).